eScienceLab/eScienceLab.github.io/_projects/everse.md

 EVERSE ultimate ambition is to contribute towards a cultural change where research software is recognized as a first-class citizen of the scientific process and the people that contribute to it are credited for their efforts.

-EVERSE is coordinated by the [Centre for Research and Technology hellas (CERTH)](https://www.certh.gr).
+EVERSE is coordinated by the [Centre for Research and Technology Hellas (CERTH)](https://www.certh.gr).
 The University of Manchester is participating in EVERSE with both the eScience Lab as well as Manchester Particle Physics Group, where Caterina Doglioni will co-lead WP4 for interfacing the [EOSC science clusters](https://eosc-portal.eu/esfri-thematic-cluster-projects) and their emerging use cases:

 - [ENVRI-FAIR](https://envri.eu/home-envri-fair/): Essential Climate Variables
 - [EOSC-Life](https://www.eosc-life.eu/): The Workflow Execution Service backend with RO-Crate